tktracker/IntuneDocs/intune/developer/app-wrapper-prepare-ios.md

 ## Intune App Wrapping Tool for iOS with Citrix MDX mVPN

-This feature is an integration with the Citrix MDX app wrapper for iOS.
+This feature is an integration with the Citrix MDX app wrapper for iOS/iPadOS.
 The integration is simply an additional, optional command-line flag, `-citrix` to the general Intune App Wrapping Tools.

 ### Requirements